daboross/rust-screeps-api/README.md

 - `cargo test parse` to only perform parsing unit tests.
 This can be performed offline.
 - `cargo test -- --skip auth` to test both parsing and all unauthenticated calls to the official server.

+## Updating / Contributing

+To keep working, this library needs to be periodically updated to match the screeps protocools.
+Since I might not be doing the updating, I've written up some barebone notes on how to do that at [CONTRIBUTING.md]

 [travis-image]: https://travis-ci.org/daboross/rust-screeps-api.svg?branch=master
 [travis-builds]: https://travis-ci.org/daboross/rust-screeps-api
 [appveyor-image]: https://ci.appveyor.com/api/projects/status/github/daboross/rust-screeps-api?branch=master&svg=true